mailbots/mailbots/README.md

 Gopher App allows you to easily create and install Gopher skills that accomplish things no gopher should ever be able to do.
 For example:

-- Parse emails and submit them to CRMs, project management systems and more
+- Parse emails and submit them to CRMs, project management systems, etc
 - Schedule email-based reminders
+- Track tasks via email
 - Create email-based internal tools
-- Track tasks via email
 - Coordinate group activities

 ## Quick Start

-First, create a Gopher Extension.
-You'll get a domain at gopher.email that looks something like this: `{command}@your-ext.gopher.email` (`{command}` can be anything), and a working install of this lib available at a publicly accessible URL.
+First, create a Gopher Extension at gopher.email.
+You'll get an email domain that looks something like this: `{command}@your-ext.gopher.email` (`{command}` can be anything), and a working install of this lib available at a publicly accessible URL.